-Scotland’s school holidays end mid-August meaning you can visit Crieff Hydro at the end of the english summer school holidays for much cheaper than you can go to many places in England.
+Scotland’s school holidays end mid-August meaning you can visit Crieff Hydro (affiliate link) at the end of the english summer school holidays for much cheaper than you can go to many places in England.

 We were able to book a Cosy Cabin for 5 (self catering) for £454.50 for a three night stay at the end of August.
 The three night’s accommodation gave us access to the facilities (and importantly the free childcare) for 5 days.